Where We Test

 After careful product research, we chose a selection of this season's top women's hardshell jackets.
 Over several months, we put them to the test in the rugged Pacific Northwest coastal mountain ranges and the frigid ranges of Montana.
-Hiking, ice climbing, running, ski mountaineering, and jaunts around town were just a few of the activities that we wore these jackets through.
-On any active day out, we would load up our packs with all seven jackets or hand them out to our friends to see how each performs comparatively.
+Hiking, ice climbing, running, ski mountaineering, and jaunts around town were just a few of the activities we wore these jackets through.
+On any active day out, we would load up our packs with all jackets or hand them out to our friends to see how each performs comparatively.
 After months of testing in the most rugged environments we could find, we feel pretty confident that you'll find a jacket to suit your needs in this review—and if not, we hope you leave with a few good thoughts as you continue your search.